Guccione's Geriatric Physical Therapy Elsevier eBook on VitalSource, 4th Edition

 - NEW!
 Chapter on frailty covers a wide variety of interventions to optimize treatment.

 - NEW!
-Enhanced eBook format included with purchase offers review questions to enhance student learning.
+Enhanced eBook format included with purchase offers a means to enhance student learning.

 - NEW!
 Downloadable image collection is included for educators to further enhance class lectures.